lindleyw/autonav/readme.txt

-		     full -- combine all full rows into one table, with trailing row a separate table (so it can be centered) crop="1"        Crops images to fit exact size, or "0" to fit maximum into size. imgrel="lightbox" Sets the relation tag of the <a> to be: rel="lightbox" group="vacation1" When combined with imgrel="lightbox*" this sets the relation tag to be: rel="lightbox[vacation1]
+		     full -- combine all full rows into one table, with trailing row a separate table (so it can be centered) crop="1"        Crops images to fit exact size, or "0" to fit maximum into size. start="1"       Starts at the second image or page (counting from zero) count="2"       Includes only two images or pages imgrel="lightbox" Sets the relation tag of the <a> to be: rel="lightbox" group="vacation1" When combined with imgrel="lightbox*" this sets the relation tag to be: rel="lightbox[vacation1]